PenPad: PDA600

 The Amstrad PenPad, also known by the PDA600 model reference, was launched in March 1993.
-Positioned as a replacement for a traditional pocket organiser, reviewers remarked on its small size - around 6.3 by 4.5 by 1 inches - and weight of 14 ounces, noting that it was "as close to being comfortably portable as any available computer".
+Positioned as a replacement for a traditional pocket organiser, reviewers remarked on its small size - around 6.3 by 4.5 by 1 in - and weight of 14 ounces, noting that it was "as close to being comfortably portable as any available computer".

-The PenPad had a reflective LCD screen with dimensions of 2.88 by 3.62 inches and a resolution of 240 x 320, protected by a hinged cover folding open to the left.
+The PenPad had a reflective LCD screen with dimensions of 2.88 by 3.62 in and a resolution of 240 x 320, protected by a hinged cover folding open to the left.
 Around the edges of the screen, a border was "printed to resemble the section dividers and binder rings of a Filofax", providing an example of skeuomorphism but also emphasising the specialised, appliance-like nature of the product.
 Its five main applications, featured on the tabs or "section dividers" were a phone/address book, diary, to-do list, notepad, and a measurement conversion tool.
 A separate desktop application, accessible via a desk icon printed on the border above the screen, provided access to a collection of functions including an alarm clock, world clock, anniversary and appointment management, and utilities for monitoring the battery level and communicating with a personal computer.
 Another icon provided access to a pop-up calculator.

 Interaction with the device's software was conducted using a supplied stylus to point at the icons around the edge of the screen and to user interface elements on screen, with text entry being performed by writing with the stylus on the screen itself.
 The recognition of handwritten text was limited to the interpretation of individual characters entered into distinct boxes displayed for the purpose of text entry, and where the recognition process would fail, the opportunity would be present to perform further training of the system for the misinterpreted character.
 Thus, recognition accuracy reportedly improved over time, although a "deliberate, childlike" style was regarded as beneficial.
 Each character would take about one second to process.